NightTsarina/homeplug_exporter/README.md

       --version              Show application version.
 ```

-Tested with TP-Link TL-PA4010, but should work with any device that supports HomePlug AV or better.
+Tested with TP-Link TL-PA4010, but should work with any device using a Qualcomm
+Atheros chipset such as QCA6410, QCA7000, and QCA7420.

 The default destination MAC address (`local`) will elicit a response from any
 HomePlug devices on the local Layer 2 network segment.
 This will NOT find